Amplexor/TemplateManager/README.md

-# TemplateManager for CQ5
+# TemplateManager for CQ5 (AEM)

 ## Introduction

-The 'TemplateManager for Adobe CQ5' is a tool which allows (business) administrators to easily create, manage and configure templates.
+The 'TemplateManager for Adobe CQ5' (Adobe AEM) is a tool which allows (business) administrators to easily create, manage and configure templates.

 Learn what this tool can do using in following promo/tutorial videos:
 - "Create a new template" : http://www.youtube.com/watch?v=kwU6yK_Xz5U